 The Port Moody Arts Centre’s Ceramic Artist in Residence (CAIR) program is an important part of our commitment to artistic and cultural development.
 The annual residency supports the work of an emerging ceramic artist, providing opportunities for artistic development within an innovative and supportive ceramics community.
 The resident receives a secure ceramic studio space for one year, gallery space for a solo exhibition, and mentorship.
 In return, they contribute to the PoMoArts community by instructing classes, assisting in the operation of our Open Clay Studio, and engaging with the public.

-Applications for the 2021/2022 Ceramic Artist in Residence are Closed
+Applications for the 2023/2024 Ceramic Artist in Residence program are closed.
+Please check back in Spring 2024.

 Current Resident Artist: Max TS.
 Yang